Lemna: Production of biopharmaceuticals

 Lemna has been transformed by molecular biologists to express proteins of pharmaceutical interest.
 Expression constructs were engineered to cause Lemna to secrete the transformed proteins into the growth medium at high yield.
 Since the Lemna is grown on a simple medium, this substantially reduces the burden of protein purification in preparing such proteins for medical use, promising substantial reductions in manufacturing costs.
 In addition, the host Lemna can be engineered to cause secretion of proteins with human patterns of glycosylation, an improvement over conventional plant gene-expression systems.
 Several such products are being developed, including monoclonal antibodies.

-Duckweed farming
+Lemna farming

-High yields of duckweed with a high protein content for use in human nutrition, animal and fish feed can be achieved by careful control of growth conditions.
-Although duckweed can tolerate temperatures ranging from 6 C to 33 C, the optimal growth range is 20 C to 28 C. The acceptable pH range is 5 to 9, but better growth is obtained in the pH range of 6.5 to 7.5.
+High yields of Lemna with a high protein content for use in human nutrition, animal and fish feed can be achieved by careful control of growth conditions.
+Although Lemna can tolerate temperatures ranging from 6 C to 33 C, the optimal growth range is 20 C to 28 C}.
+The acceptable pH range is 5 to 9, but better growth is obtained in the pH range of 6.5 to 7.5}.
 A minimum water depth of 1 ft is desirable to prevent excessive temperature swings.
 High nitrogen levels, for example 20 mM urea, have provided a protein content in the range of 45% by dry weight.
-The water may typically contain 60 mg/L of soluble nitrogen and 1 mg/L of phosphorus.
-Fertiliser is required on a daily basis for optimal growth.